capogreco/bowed_synthesis_test/README.md

 This project is an experiment in creating a bowed string synthesizer using the Web Audio API, specifically `AudioContext` and `AudioWorkletProcessor`.
 We are incrementally building up a physical model to explore different synthesis techniques.

-## Current Status (as of end of session 2024-05-04 - Modal Controls Update)
+## Current Status (as of end of session 2024-05-04 - AudioParam Refactor)
 <!-- Please update date as needed -->

 The synthesizer currently implements the following: